junkdog/entity-system-benchmarks/README.md

 #### Things that might concern

-- Ashley 1.2.0's insertion/removal speed is suspiciously low: potentially an error in the benchmark.
 - Overall, ashley-realted benchmarks may be improved; I'm not very familiar with the framework.
 - I never got pooling working with Ashley-1.2.0.
 Ashley-1.0.1:s pooling benchmarks had an